Mr-VincentW/PhotoShow/docs/README.md

 # PhotoShow

 **PhotoShow** is a browser extension that lets you view and download high-definition images simply by hovering over thumbnails or links.
-It works seamlessly across all your favourite websites.
+It works seamlessly across all your favorite websites.

 > :information_source: _Note: The source code in this repo is no longer updated since migrating to Extension Manifest V3.
 PhotoShow is actively maintained and keeps evolving._